Merchant Navy (United Kingdom): Ranks

+The City of Glasgow College's Riverside Campus is the UK's largest training centre for Merchant Navy officer cadets, with the 3 years of training split into 5 phases - Phases 1, 3 and 5 at the college campus and Phases 2 and 4 at sea, often with a sponsor company.
+Uniquely, the college issues epaulettes to its Officer Cadets indicating what phase of college training they are on, with Phase 1 using the standard Cadet Deck Officer insignia for their department, Phase 3 cadets wearing two gold bands and Phase 5 cadets wearing three gold bands.
+The College also offers a number of pre-Cadetship courses, with those cadets wearing an black epaulette with an anchor towards the top of the shoulder.

 British shipping companies

 The British Merchant Navy consists of various private shipping companies.
 Over the decades many companies have come and gone, merged, changed their name or changed owners.
 British Shipping is represented nationally and globally by the UK Chamber of Shipping, headquartered in London.
 British shipping registrars belong to the Red Ensign Group.

 Below is a list of some of the British shipping companies, past and present: